Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 - Evidence that the SCN controls the circadian clock comes in the form of hamsters.
 Transplanting the SCN from one hamster to another also transplants the circadian rhythm.
 - Sleep appears to be regulated by a mechanism other than the circadian clock, which depends primarily on the amount and timing of prior sleep.
 - But how does the SCN keep track of time?
 It isn’t through APs as when the neurotoxin tetrodotoxin is applied to the SCN, APs stop but the rhythm continues.
 - Evidence suggests that the SCN keeps its rhythm due to clock genes.
-A negative feedback look of gene transcription generates the circadian rhythms.
+A negative feedback loop of gene transcription generates the circadian rhythms.

 ## Chapter 20: Language